-As one member among a wide membership base, we share our perspective and opinion, but this may not be the final position taken by the organisation.
+As one member among a wide membership base, we can share our perspective and opinion, but this may not be the final position taken by the organisation.

 We generally identify industry organisations as:

 - Multi-sectoral organisations with a diverse range of membership, which often focus on a region, country or province.
 Their primary role is to promote a business-friendly environment that encourages economic diversity and supports companies from a wide range of sectors.
-Examples of multi-sectoral organisations in which we hold membership include the Canadian Chamber of Commerce and the Catamarca Economic Development Agency in Argentina.

 - Issue-specific organisations develop and promote an informed view on a specific issue.
 While these organisations may contribute to regulatory development, for Glencore, these organisations are more likely to provide a platform to share information and promote understanding.
-An example would be the organisations that assist their members to achieve the European Commission’s REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) registration.

 Our approach to membership